 With IaC, you can replicate your infrastructure easily and include it in a CI/CD deployment pipeline.
 IaC is also scalable and helps to eliminate human errors.

-Terraform, is a tool created by Hashicorp.
-It is probably the most well-known IaC infrastructure provisioning tool.
-Terraform is cloud-agnostic and allows you to simultaneously automate infrastructure stacks from multiple cloud service providers simultaneously.
-Terraform uses its own domain-specific language called Hashicorp Configuration Language (HCL).
+Terraform, created by Hashicorp, is probably the most well-known IaC infrastructure provisioning tool.
+It is cloud-agnostic and allows you to simultaneously automate infrastructure stacks from multiple cloud service providers.

+It supports multiple cloud providers (like AWS, Azure, and GCP) and defines infrastructure components using the HashiCorp Configuration Language (HCL).
 Terraform uses “plans” to validate the configuration and display exactly what elements will change before the changes are applied.
-Check out our introduction to the Terraform plan command for a detailed look at plans.

 Read more in our Pulumi introduction and check out our Pulumi pricing overview.